DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 The ODM services will be exposed with an Ingress that uses the previously created `mynicecompany` certificate.
 It automatically creates an HTTPS GKE load balancer.
 We will disable the ODM internal TLS as it is not needed.

-- Get the [gcp-values.yaml](./gcp-values.yaml) file and replace the following keys:
+- Get the [gcp-values.yaml](./gcp-values.yaml) file and replace the following key:

   - `<DB_ENDPOINT>`: the database IP